I Am What I Am

 The inciting incident occurs at 12 minutes when Juan and his friends are humiliated by the Flying Barbs gang during a lion dance performance, with their makeshift lion head destroyed and their dignity crushed in front of the whole town..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Juan makes the active choice to commit fully to lion dancing, convincing Qiang to train them and deciding to enter the prestigious lion dance competition despite everyone's doubts., moving from reaction to action.
+This demonstrates the protagonist's commitment to Juan makes the active choice to commit fully to lion dancing, convincing Qiang to train them and deciding to enter the prestigious lion dance competition despite everyone's doubts., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat False victory: Juan and his team successfully perform at a preliminary competition, gaining recognition and respect.
 They believe they've made it, but this success raises the stakes and attracts dangerous attention., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, During the championship, Juan suffers a devastating fall from the high poles in front of everyone.
 His confidence is shattered, and he believes he's failed his team and proven his doubters right.
-The dream appears dead., demonstrates the protagonist at their lowest point.
+The dream appears dead., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Juan realizes that being a lion isn't about proving himself to others or defeating rivals - it's about the courage to rise after falling.
 He synthesizes Qiang's teachings with his own inner strength., demonstrating the transformation achieved throughout the journey.